Wahpeton, North Dakota

-Wahpeton (/ˈwɑːpɪtən/ WAH-pit-ən) is a city in Richland County, in southeast North Dakota along the Bois de Sioux River at its confluence with the Otter Tail River, which forms the Red River of the North.
-Wahpeton is the county seat of Richland County.
-The population was 8,007 at the 2020 census.
+Wahpeton (/ˈwɑːpɪtən/ WAH-pit-ən) is a city in and the county seat of Richland County, North Dakota, United States.
+Along the Bois de Sioux River at its confluence with the Otter Tail River, which forms the Red River of the North.
+The population was 8,007 as of the 2020 census, and was estimated at 8,141 in 2025, making it the 10th most populous city in North Dakota.